|Position:||Assistant Coach / Running Backs|

 |College:||Graduated from Clemson with degree in industrial engineering in 2002 with a team-high 3.55 GPA|

-• In 2008, he coached All-SoCon performer Adam Mims, who had a team-high 58 catches, and David Hendrix, who set a freshman record with 46 catches.
+In 2008, he coached All-SoCon performer Adam Mims, who had a team-high 58 receptions, and David Hendrix, who set a freshman record with 46 receptions.
 Mims continued to flourish under Elliott's guidance and ended his career with 198 catches for 2,433 yards.

-• Was a co-captain of Clemson's 2003 team that had a 9-4 record and a #22 ranking by AP and USA Today.
+Was a co-captain of Clemson's 2003 team that had a 9-4 record and a #22 ranking by AP and USA Today.
 He had 23 receptions for 286 yards and a touchdown that season.
-He was also a recipient of the ACC's Weaver-James-Corrigan Postgraduate Scholarship.
+He was also a recipient of a ACC's Weaver-James-Corrigan Postgraduate Scholarship.

-• Had 34 receptions for 455 yards and two scores in his career.
-Came to Clemson as a walk-on in the fall of 1999 and finished his career with four letters and 44 games, including four as a starter as a senior.
+Had 34 receptions for 455 yards and two scores in his career.
+He came to Clemson as a walk-on in the fall of 1999 and finished his career with four letters and 44 games, including four as a starter as a senior (2003).
 He had a touchdown catch at Georgia Tech that year.

 *Courtesy Clemson Media Guide

 L A T E S T U P D A T E S